awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

         MimeMessage message = null;
         Session session = Session.getDefaultInstance(new Properties());

-        // Create a new MimeMessage object
+        // Create a new MimeMessage object.
         message = new MimeMessage(session);

-        // Add subject, from, and to lines message.setSubject(subject, "UTF-8");
+        // Add subject, from, and to lines. message.setSubject(subject, "UTF-8");
         message.setFrom(new InternetAddress(sender));
         message.setRecipients(Message.RecipientType.TO, InternetAddress.parse(emailAddress));

-        // Create a multipart/alternative child container
+        // Create a multipart/alternative child container.
         MimeMultipart msgBody = new MimeMultipart("alternative");

-        // Create a wrapper for the HTML and text parts MimeBodyPart wrap = new MimeBodyPart();
+        // Create a wrapper for the HTML and text parts.
+        MimeBodyPart wrap = new MimeBodyPart();

-        // Define the text part
+        // Define the text part.
         MimeBodyPart textPart = new MimeBodyPart();
         textPart.setContent(bodyText, "text/plain; charset=UTF-8");

-        // Define the HTML part
+        // Define the HTML part.
         MimeBodyPart htmlPart = new MimeBodyPart();
         htmlPart.setContent(bodyHTML, "text/html; charset=UTF-8");

-        // Add the text and HTML parts to the child container msgBody.addBodyPart(textPart);
+        // Add the text and HTML parts to the child container. msgBody.addBodyPart(textPart);
         msgBody.addBodyPart(htmlPart);

-        // Add the child container to the wrapper object wrap.setContent(msgBody);
+        // Add the child container to the wrapper object. wrap.setContent(msgBody);

-        // Create a multipart/mixed parent container
+        // Create a multipart/mixed parent container.
         MimeMultipart msg = new MimeMultipart("mixed");

-        // Add the parent container to the message message.setContent(msg);
+        // Add the parent container to the message. message.setContent(msg);

-        // Add the multipart/alternative part to the message msg.addBodyPart(wrap);
+        // Add the multipart/alternative part to the message. msg.addBodyPart(wrap);

-        // Define the attachment
+        // Define the attachment.
         MimeBodyPart att = new MimeBodyPart();
         DataSource fds = new ByteArrayDataSource(attachment, "application/vnd.openxmlformats-officedocument.spreadsheetml.sheet");
         att.setDataHandler(new DataHandler(fds));